-On September 30, 2009, the Company assumed the obligations of FCStone under two deferred compensation plans, consisting of an individual non-qualified compensation plan for Mr. Dunaway and a mutual commitment compensation plan for Mr. Dunaway and Mr. Nessler.
-The following table sets forth information with respect to Mr. Dunaway and Mr. Nessler concerning contributions, earnings and distributions under the two former FCStone plans in the 2013 fiscal year, as well as the fiscal year-end balances as of September 30, 2013.
+On September 30, 2009, the Company assumed the obligations of FCStone under a mutual commitment compensation plan for Mr. Dunaway.

+The following table sets forth information with respect to Mr. Dunaway concerning contributions, earnings and distributions under the former FCStone plan in the 2017 fiscal year.
+A final distribution was made to Mr. Dunaway in the 2017 fiscal year under the mutual commitment compensation plan and Mr. Dunaway is no longer a participant in the plan.
+Mr. Dunaway is the only named executive officer who participated in the plan.

-Name Plan Name Executive Contributions in Last Fiscal Year (\$) Registrant Contributions in Last Fiscal Year (\$) Aggregate Earnings in Last Fiscal Year (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$) William J. Dunaway Mutual Commitment Compensation Plan 38 29,559 68,287 Individual Deferred Compensation Plan 126,980 Peter J. Nessler, Jr. Mutual Commitment Compensation Plan 236,710 135,493 372,202
+Name Plan Name Executive Contributions in Last Fiscal Year (\$) Registrant Contributions in Last Fiscal Year (\$) Aggregate Earnings in Last Fiscal Year (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$) William J. Dunaway Mutual Commitment Compensation Plan 8,562